People

 Research Assistants

 Nolan Kressin is a student in the Applied Climate Change and Adaptation program at UPEI.
 He has been working in the GeoREACH Lab since February 2019.
-His research interests currently include sustainable energy and the application of Geographic Information Systems to modern and historical climate data.
-He also loves cooking.
+His research interests currently include sustainable development, computer science, and the application of geographic information systems.
+Nolan has contributed to the technical side of many GeoREACH lab projects, including the creation of a data entry tool in Google Sheets and map mosaicking in ArcGIS Pro.
+Nolan also loves to cook in his free time.

 Reisha Vos recently graduated with a Bachelor of Arts in ACLC with a minor in French and now pursuing a Bachelor of Education degree in hopes of becoming an elementary teacher.
 She is continuing her work as Dr. MacFadyen’s editorial assistant for Historical Methods: A Journal of Quantitative and Interdisciplinary History.